purescript/documentation/PureScript-Conf-2016.md

 Adapting [Elm's pedagogical philosophy](https://youtu.be/oYk8CKH7OhE) to make PureScript less intimidating to newcomers by deferring potential sources of [_accidental_ complexity](https://en.wikipedia.org/wiki/No_Silver_Bullet) in an _essentially_ [simple](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md) language.

+### Integrating Purescript into a legacy Javascript codebase

+**@dkoontz**

+What happens when the miraculous occurs, you get the go ahead to use Purescript in your production app?
+What doesn't happen is that you stop, rewrite everything in Purescript, and then start again.
+This talk will cover the challenges and solutions developed while introducing Purescript into an Electron powered desktop application.

 ### Call for Speakers

 _Anyone_ who would like to present a topic related to PureScript development is more than welcome to do so.
 Any level of experience is appropriate, although we would like to encourage speakers to prepare something appropriate for a beginner-level audience.
 If you have a topic, please add the title and a brief description above.